-The examples below all utilize Charizard, which fetches the highest prices of any Pokémon from these early sets.
+The examples throughout this text all utilize the Pokémon Charizard, which typically fetches the highest prices of any Pokémon from these early sets.
 Those looking to sell their collections should not expect Charizard-level pricing for other cards from these sets.
-While other Pokémon, like Blastoise and Venusaur, carry some value, none approach the level of Charizard.
-See this page for more information on identifying the Machamp card from this era.
+While certain other Pokémon, like Blastoise and Venusaur, carry decent value, none usually approach the level of Charizard.

-These cards are the most valuable of the Base Set print runs.
-This 1st print run was printed, distributed, and sold before “Pokémania” fully took root in the United States, making them extremely rare today, particularly in Near Mint condition.
+These cards are the most valuable and rare of the Base Set print runs.
+This initial print run was printed, distributed, and sold out before “Pokémania” fully took root in the United States, making them extremely rare today, particularly in Near Mint condition.
 Collectors who do own these cards will typically have them authenticated and graded by a grading service such as Beckett Grading Services (BGS) or Professional Sports Authenticator (PSA).
 These cards, graded or ungraded, if authentic, can carry significant value.
-For example, the above Charizard card could be worth around $700 to a collector in perfect condition.
-If you are selling it to a store though, expect a much lower price.
+For example, the above Charizard card could be worth upwards of $5000 or more to a collector in perfect condition.

 The copyright line reads “© 1995, 96, 98, 99 Nintendo, Creatures, GAMEFREAK. © 1999 Wizards.”
 Interestingly, the later Unlimited print run omits the ’99’ year in the copyright.
 This copyright line is important to identify trainer cards from this print run, as only actual Pokémon had drop shadows in later printings.

 More common than the true 1st edition, Shadowless cards are still quite rare compared to Unlimited edition.
-A Charizard from this printing could have a retail value of up to $75 in near mint condition.
-Again, stores will pay less than this.
+A Charizard from this printing could have a retail value of up to $2000 in near mint condition.

 With five to six printings, these cards are by far the most common Base Set cards in existence, and their prices reflect that.
 Unlimited Edition was printed to meet the insane demand of a public that became obsessed with Pokémon.
-A Charizard from these printings would fetch about $35 in Near Mint condition from a collector.
-Expect to receive much less than that if you are selling your copy to a store.
+A Charizard from these printings could fetch about $500 in Near Mint condition from a collector.

 In early 2000, Wizards of the Coast released the fairly unpopular Base Set 2, which was a combination of a number of cards from the original Base Set and the Jungle expansion.
 This brought the number of cards in the set up to 130 from Base Set’s original 102.
 Base Set 2, being a reprint set, was never printed in a “1st Edition” configuration with the “Edition 1” logo on the left.
 Base Set 2, unlike the original Base Set had a set symbol logo on the right side—a stylized 2 with a Pokéball on top of it (see the bottom right corner of the Charizard artwork in the card below).

-Base Set 2 Charizards are priced very similarly to Base Set Unlimited printings.
-A Base Set 2 Charizard has a retail value of about $35 in Near Mint condition.
+Base Set 2 Charizard is priced very similarly to Base Set Unlimited printings.
+A Base Set 2 Charizard has a retail value of about $400 in Near Mint condition.

 In May 2002, Wizards of the Coast released their next reprint set, Legendary Collection.
 It is believed that this set was not called Base Set 3 due to the massive unpopularity of Base Set 2.
 However, Legendary Collection went on to become one of the most popular Pokémon sets of that era.
 Legendary Collection reprinted 110 cards from the Base Set, Jungle, Fossil, and Team Rocket expansions, and even included a card that was previously only available as a promotional card (Mewtwo).

 There were two versions of Charizard in this set.
 One looks similar to all of the other previous printings of Charizard, but carries the number 3/110 and the Legendary Collection set symbol.
 The second was a new concept in Pokémon—the Reverse Holo card.
-Holographic cards only have a holographic art image whereas a reverse holo card will have holographic foiling on the rest of the card while the artwork is not holographic.
-The reverse holographic cards in this set had a starburst refraction pattern.
+Typically, holo cards only have a holographic art image whereas a reverse holo card will have holographic foiling on the rest of the card while the artwork is not holographic.
+The reverse holographic cards in this set had a starburst refraction pattern that looked like exploding fireworks.
 The second image below is a scan, so the starburst pattern is obvious.
-The actual cards do not look blue.
+The actual cards do not look as blue as this image.

-The standard Legendary Collection Charizard is worth around $30 retail for a Near Mint copy, while the reverse holo version can fetch slightly upwards of $100.
+The standard Legendary Collection Charizard is worth around $450 retail for a Near Mint copy, while the reverse holo version can fetch upwards of $1000.